-Community based sentencing has the potential to benefit not only offenders but also the community by directing offenders to undertake such programs as community service, employment, training courses and behaviour changing programs.
-These sentences are also beneficial in keeping offenders employed, housed and undergoing rehabilitative options, and are likely to have considerable longer term benefits for the individual, their family and the community.
+Community based sentencing has the potential to benefit not only offenders but also the community.
+They direct offenders to undertake programs and activities like community service, employment, training courses and behaviour changing programs.
+These sentences are also beneficial as they keep offenders employed, housed and undergoing rehabilitative options, and are likely to have considerable longer term benefits for the individual, their family and the community.

 - they must not commit any offences that carry a possible prison sentence

 - they must report to Community Corrections

 - they must satisfactorily perform the community service work and comply with the reasonable directions of Community Corrections

 - they must notify Community Corrections of any change of address or employment within 2 days

 - they must not leave Tasmania without permission

 - they must attend as directed any educational and other programs.